Future Humans Born in a Petri Dish? | 🔬 LatestLY

 But biomedical ethics expert Hank Greely disagrees.
 "If it can make a baby, it's an embryo," says Greely.

-Scientists were determined to tell us it's "no embryo, no embryo, no embryo".
-Makes sense, says Greely.
-All they want to do is keep up their research.
+Scientists, he says, are determined to tell us it's "no embryo, no embryo, no embryo".
+Which makes sense, in his opinion: they want to keep on doing their research.

 Short-lived synthetic embryos